gravitational/teleport/docs/admin-guide.md

 ## Adding and Deleting Users

 A user identity in Teleport exists in the scope of a cluster.
 The member nodes of a cluster have multiple OS users on them.
-A Teleport administrator can assign "user mappings" to every Teleport account, allowing it to login as one of the specified OS users.
+A Teleport administrator assigns "user mappings" to every Teleport account, allowing it to login as one of the specified OS users.